puppetlabs/gatling-puppet-load-test/docs/report_utils.md

 ##### default output file name
 The output filename will be generated automatically by default.
-Run `compare-results.rb` by providing the CSV files to compare:
+Run `compare_results.rb` by providing the CSV files to compare:

 `ruby compare_results.rb a.csv b.csv`